Validity of relativistic hydrodynamics beyond local equilibrium: Introduction

 An alternate perspective highlights the role of rescaled transport coefficients and fixed points in the effective description \cite{Blaizot:2017ucy,Blaizot:2019scw,Blaizot:2020gql,Blaizot:2021cdv,Jaiswal:2022udf}.
 It has been demonstrated that second-order hydrodynamic equations can be mapped onto the moment equations of the Boltzmann equation.
 When these moment equations are truncated at a suitable order, they can reproduce the exact evolution provided the transport coefficients are properly rescaled to align with the fixed points of the exact dynamics.

-In this work, we build on these earlier insights to provide a more systematic theoretical account of how hydrodynamics emerges from kinetic theory.
+In this work, we present a systematic analytic framework for understanding the emergence of relativistic hydrodynamics from kinetic theory beyond local equilibrium.
 We demonstrate that the exact solution of the Boltzmann equation, as well as its common model approximations, naturally decomposes into a gradient expansion accompanied by exponentially decaying non-perturbative contributions.
 In relativistic hydrodynamics, these non-perturbative contributions manifest as the so-called “non-hydrodynamic” modes.
 We explore the origin and implications of these non-perturbative terms using singular perturbation theory within the context of a simple toy model.

-We then carry this analysis over to the moment equations by deriving the exact solution of the distribution function moments for a $0+1$D system undergoing Bjorken flow.
+We then carry this analysis over to the moment equations by deriving the exact solution of the distribution function moments for a $0~+~1$D system undergoing Bjorken flow.
 From this solution, we derive the gradient expansion along with the associated non-perturbative corrections.
 We obtain evolution equations for the non-equilibrium components of the moments, showing that the dynamical equations obtained using gradient expansion resemble that of the full non-equilibrium dynamics.

-Examining the equations for bulk and shear anisotropies, we show that hydrodynamics can can be extended to the non-equilibrium free-streaming regime if the transport coefficients are appropriately rescaled.
+Examining the equations for bulk and shear anisotropies, we show that hydrodynamics can be extended to the non-equilibrium free-streaming regime if the transport coefficients are appropriately rescaled.
 This suggests that conventional relativistic hydrodynamics, with suitably modified transport coefficients, can interpolate smoothly between free-streaming and equilibrium regimes, effectively capturing non-equilibrium effects.
 We conclude by discussing how these insights extend to systems with more general flow profiles and spacetime dimensions.